arianrhodsandlot/Family-Jukebox/readme.md

 - Take a look at [Pedro Ladaria](https://twitter.com/pladaria)'s project [riffwave.js](http://codebase.es/riffwave/), without which our tracks cannot even be performed as expected.
 It transforms our waves data to WAVs.
 Since [the original homepage of this project](http://codebase.es/riffwave/) has been not available for a long time, you can get it's source from [my backup Gist](https://gist.github.com/arianrhodsandlot/218e74f35e5f3a848754).

-- We are using [wavesurfer.js](https://wavesurfer-js.org/) for play audios with the Web Audio API easily.
+- We are using [wavesurfer.js](https://wavesurfer-js.org/) for playing audios with the Web Audio API easily.

 ## License